ClusterHQ/flocker/docs/roadmap/volume-manager.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Btrfs does not have a concept of clones - it just has snapshots, and they are mounted and writeable.
-As such the proposed model should also work with btrfs.
+As such the proposed model should also work with Btrfs.
 Btrfs appears to lack promotion, but that can be emulated via renames.
-It’s not clear if btrfs has the “can’t delete parent if it has children” restriction, though it may just keep around extra disk storage in that case.
+It’s not clear if Btrfs has the “can’t delete parent if it has children” restriction, though it may just keep around extra disk storage in that case.